The Government Inspector: Theatre

 Fyodor Dostoyevsky played the postmaster Shpekin in a charity performance with proceeds going to the Society for Aid to Needy Writers and Scholars in April 1860.

+In Fritz Hochwälder's The Raspberry Picker (1965) the leaders of an Austrian town mistake a small town crook for a Nazi war criminal and treat him as a returning hero.
+An Austrian TV production starring Helmut Qualtinger and Kurt Sowinetz aired the same year.

 Inspecting Carol (1991) by American playwright Daniel J. Sullivan is a loose adaptation in which a man auditioning for a role in A Christmas Carol at a small theatre is mistaken for an informer for the National Endowment for the Arts.

 In 2005, the Chichester Festival Theatre produced a new version of the play translated by Alistair Beaton.

-The UN Inspector (2005) by David Farr is a "freely adapted" version written for London's National Theatre called, which transposed the action to a modern-day ex-Soviet republic.
+The UN Inspector (2005) by David Farr is a "freely adapted" version written for London's National Theatre, which transposed the action to a modern-day ex-Soviet republic.
 Farr's adaptation has been translated into French by Nathalie Rivere de Carles and was performed in France in 2008.

 In 2006, Greene Shoots Theatre performed an ensemble-style adaptation at the Edinburgh Festival Fringe.
 Directed by Steph Gunary (née Kirton), the acting used physical theatre, mime, and chorus work that underpinned the physical comedy.
 The application of Commedia dell'arte-style characterisation both heightened the grotesque and sharpened the satire.

 In 2008, Jeffrey Hatcher adapted the play for a summer run at the Guthrie Theater in Minneapolis.
 A slightly revised version of that adaptation played at Milwaukee Repertory Theater in September 2009.

 In 2011, London's Young Vic Theatre presented a new version adapted by David Harrower, directed by Richard Jones, starring Julian Barratt, Doon Mackichan and Kyle Soller.

 In 2011 the Stockholm City Theatre staged the play in an adaptation set in the Soviet 1930s.

 In 2011 the Abbey Theatre, Dublin performed an adaptation by Roddy Doyle.

 Also in 2012 the Residenz Theatre in Munich performed an adaptation by Herbert Fritsch with Sebastian Blomberg as Khlestakov.

 In 2016 at the Yermolovoi Theater in Moscow there was a production by Sergei Zimliansky without words.
 The show was advertised as a comedy, in which music, costumes, dance, and movement by the actors tells the story in the absence of words.

 The play was also revived by the Birmingham Repertory Theatre for a UK Tour in 2016 directed by Roxana Silbert.
 It toured New Wolsey Theatre, West Yorkshire Playhouse, Theatre Royal Stratford East, Nottingham Playhouse, Liverpool Everyman and Sheffield Crucible.
 This production was nominated for the Laurence Olivier Award in Outstanding Achievement in Affiliate Theatre in the 2017 ceremony.

+In 2025, it returned to Chichester Festival Theatre in a new adaptation by Phil Porter and starring Tom Rosenthal as Khlestakov.